laracasts/TestDummy/readme.md

 ![image](https://dl.dropboxusercontent.com/u/774859/GitHub-Repos/testdummy/crashtestdummy.jpg)

-TestDummy makes the process of preparing your database for integration tests as easy as possible. ...As easy as:
+TestDummy makes the process of preparing factories (dummy data) for your integration tests as easy as possible.

 > [Want a video introduction?](http://player.vimeo.com/external/92517786.hd.mp4?s=3a8c7522b63a063f6a9176ddfe0030e8)